 Our day started early…just after midnight.
 The message in Australian accent sounded over the PA system, “I’m sorry to disturb you, but a polar bear is visible to the naked eye around 11 o’clock to the ship.”
 I don’t think either of us had really gone to sleep.
-We had only returned to the room in the last hour and after I suggested to David to take a picture with his phone through the scope, he had gone back up to the captain’s bridge and had just returned 15 minutes earlier.
+We had only returned to the room in the last hour after watching the bears in the distance.
 After the announcement, David, told me he wasn’t getting up, however, I got dressed in lightning speed.
 I was going to see that polar bear!

 In the meantime, one of the guides mentioned that the mama and cub we had spotted last night were off in the distance and headed our way.
 Sure enough, they were almost visible to the naked eye.
 I was getting hopeful until they stopped.
 Then I spoke with Woody, and I asked, “How long will a bear wait for a seal?”

 He responded, “Oh, hours.
 They are very patient.”

 With that, I decided 40 minutes was long enough to wait, and that I’d go back to bed and hope for another wake up call.

 The next wake up call came shortly after 3am.
 “I’m sorry to disturb you, but there is a mama and a cub very close to the ship.”
 Disturb away!!
 We both shot out of bed.
 I raced up to the third deck and went out on the bow.
 The mama and cub wandered all the way up to the port side of the bow.
 They would stop and sniff the air both by pointing their nose up to the sky and by sticking their tongue out as it expands their olfactory senses.